shubhamrawat090/Movitate-Me---AI/prompt.md

 📌 Requirements:
 1️⃣ Backend (Node.js + Express)
-- Create server.js with an endpoint POST /motivate
+- Create server.js with an endpoint POST /mowitate
 - Takes { message } in JSON
 - Calls Gemini API using GEMINI_API_KEY from .env
 - Returns AI response JSON

 2️⃣ Frontend (React + Tailwind)
 - Simple UI with:
-  - Title: "Motivate Me 🚀"
+  - Title: "Mowitate Me 🚀"
   - Input box for user message
-  - Button: "Motivate Me!"
+  - Button: "Mowitate Me!"
   - Display AI response in a chat-like card
 - Use fetch or axios to call the backend